 Warning #1: This is a long post.
-Warning #2: Unless you’re someone who wants to be traditionally published, this post may be immensely boring to you.
+Warning #2: Unless you want to be traditionally published, this post may be immensely boring to you.
 You’ve been warned.

-Note: I wrote this post in spurts over the course of several months because I wanted to get as much down here as I could.
-But if I haven’t addressed something either here or on other parts of my website, please feel free to contact me via this page.
+Note: I wrote this post in spurts over the course of several months because I wanted this to be a robust reference page.
+I also update this post from time to time, whenever the same question pops up in my inbox.
+But if I haven’t addressed a topic here or on other parts of my website, feel free to contact me via this page.

 - DO YOU HAVE ANY WRITING ADVICE?